 Candidates seeking Ohio interpreting licensure from the Ohio Department of Education are required to have completed the following: ASL/English coursework, six semesters of American Sign Language, and the advanced practicum.
 They must have also taken and passed the portfolio interview and the Sign Language Proficiency interview (Intermediate level) or the American Sign Language Proficiency Interview (score of 2.0).

-Please contact Dr. Jamie L. McCartney for more information.
+Please contact program coordinator Dr. Jamie L. McCartney for more information.

 Official transcript(s) from Baccalaureate program, minimum 3.000 GPA; goal statement; two letters of recommendation and moral character form.

 Minimum total credit hours to program completion are 65.

 - Non-Degree Special Education ASL/English Interpreting Licensure Plan of Study

 - Admission Requirements

 This program is designed to prepare students to sit for applicable licensure or certification in Ohio.
 If you plan to pursue licensure or certification in a state other than Ohio, please review state educational requirements for licensure or certification and contact information for state licensing boards at Kent State's website for professional licensure disclosure.